Generalized Bergman kernels on symplectic manifolds of bounded geometry: Introduction

 Finally, we study the theory of Berezin-Toeplitz quantization on symplectic orbifolds by using as quantum spaces the spectral spaces $\mH_p$, especially we show that the set of Toeplitz operators forms an algebra.
 Ma and Marinescu obtained first Berezin-Toeplitz quantization on symplectic orbifolds by using as quantum spaces the kernel of the spin$^c$ Dirac operator, in particular, on compact complex orbifolds \cite[Theorems 6.13, 6.16]{ma-ma08a}.
 Let us note also that Hsiao and Marinescu \cite{HM} constructed a Berezin-Toeplitz quantization for eigenstates of small eigenvalues in the case of complex manifolds.
 For a comprehensive introduction to this subject see \cite{ma:ICMtalk,MM07,MM11}.

-The paper is organized as follows.
+The article is organized as follows.
 In Section~\ref{norm}, we collect some necessary background information on differential operators and Sobolev spaces on manifolds of bounded geometry.
-In Section~\ref{maintheorem}, we remind some results on weighted estimates on manifolds of bounded geometry and prove Theorem~\ref{t:mainPp} and~\ref{t:covering}.
+In Section~\ref{maintheorem}, we remind some results on weighted estimates on manifolds of bounded geometry and prove Theorems~\ref{t:mainPp} and~\ref{t:covering}.
 Section~\ref{expansions} is devoted to the full off-diagonal asymptotic expansions.
 In Section~\ref{pbs4} we study Berezin-Toeplitz quantization on symplectic orbifolds.